OMG! Mets infielder Jose Iglesias performs his song after win

 “New York City!”
 Iglesias shouted as he walked toward shortstop, a position he’s manned 1,016 times in a 12-year big league career.
 “Let’s keep the party gooooooing!”

-Iglesias is a lifelong music fan who wrote “OMG” — which he described to SNY earlier this week as trying to “…maximize the possibility of enjoyment” — and used it as his walkup song upon being recalled from Triple-A Syracuse on May 31.
+Iglesias is a lifelong music fan who wrote “OMG” — which he described to SNY earlier this week as trying to “…maximize the possibility of enjoyment” — and used it as his walkup song upon being called up from Triple-A Syracuse on May 31.

 “It’s amazing — I think it’s going to be huge for him,” Mets starting pitcher Jose Quintana said.
 “That’s pretty cool, being part of this.”